 As cliché as it may sound, one of the elements that stood out above everything else was the people.
 Sri Lanka noticeably had some of the most generous and welcoming people I have ever had the pleasure to meet.
 One remarkable example was that of a kind middle-aged woman who received me and my friend in her homestay in Ella as if we were her own children.
 Not only did she fulfill every need we possibly could have (even the ones we did not even realize we had), she went above and beyond her task as a hospitality worker.
 From making a traditional breakfast at the craziest times in the morning to meticulously drafting out our route to our next stop and even waiting for our bus to arrive, she did her utmost best to make us feel at home.

 Soon enough, we realized that this lady was not an exception but represented the norm for Sri Lankans working in hospitality.
 Another charming example was that of a driver who decided to show us around the tea plantations around Kandy.
 He drove us around for an entire afternoon for less than 10 euros (a plus for a student budget).
 His smile and never-ending source of wisdom were the highlights of the tour.
 Every town we passed he knew fun facts about.
 He would stop for the endless amounts of pictures we would take and would give us insights into local customs and habits.
 As many have said before, the people are what makes a place so magical!

 Unforgettable train ride

-Disclaimer: Do keep track of your bags like you would in any other train.
-A DSLR camera has already gone missing a couple times during such a ride.
+Disclaimer: Do keep track of your bags like you would on any other train.
+A DSLR camera has already gone missing a couple of times during such a ride.